michodgs25/Sprint/README.md

 ### Create activity feature

-* *The create activity page primary purpose is for user to log their latest activity.*
+* *The create activity page primary purpose is for user to create and save their latest activity.*

-* *The user will input personal details such as name& last for every activity log.*
+* *The user will input personal details such as name& last name for every activity log.*

 * *The title of the activity is very important as this helps locate the particular activity in database when user types in search bar on explore card or explore page.*